Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

 - Select or disable items.

-  To manually select an item, use the `elm_gengrid_item_selected_set()` function.
+  To manually select an item, use `elm_gengrid_item_selected_set()`.
 To select multiple items, you must enable the multi-selection mode:

   ```
   elm_gengrid_multi_select_set(gengrid, EINA_TRUE);